timjrobinson/SublimeNavigationHistory/README.md

-SublimeNavigationHistory
+Sublime Navigation History
 ========================

-SublimeText Navigation history plugin, jump forward and back around your code.
+A Sublime Text plugin to jump forward and back around your code.
+Works with SublimeText 3 and is especially useful with it's new goto functionality.

 This was not created by me, it was created by Martin Aspeli (https://github.com/optilude) and came from this forum thread: http://www.sublimetext.com/forum/viewtopic.php?f=5&t=2738